ShinyTrinkets/twofold.js/README.md

 Example: `<random_int />` might be converted into `3` and the tag disappears, but `<random_int></random_int>` might generate `<random_int>3</random_int>` the first time, and a new random number EVERY time the file is rendered by TwoFold.

 Note that currently not all the tags mentioned as examples are implemented!<br/>
 This repository provides the core framework and just a few tags.
+There are extra tags available in the [twofold-extras](https://github.com/ShinyTrinkets/twofold-extras) repository.
+You can of course, write your own tags, and load them with a cmd line switch.

 ### Notable features